flatcircle/primedia_sample_app/README.md

 https://stackoverflow.com/questions/9008770/media-player-called-in-state-0-error-38-0

+When we encounter this issue the underlying MediaPlayer State error occurs and then the TritonAndroidPlayer error gets logged.
 If we look at this stackoverflow post we can see that this error occurs when trying to call mediaplayer.start() before the mediaplayer has been prepared.
 We don't have access to setting the state, or utilising an onPreparedListener() to address this and make sure the mediaplayer is ready to play the content.

 Seeing as our UI acts on state changes this causes a problem that locks our UI as the player then plays the onDemandStream, but the error state has already come through.